Cutting, or eating fewer calories to drop fat while lifting weights, can be tricky.

 You’ll find something for just about everybody below!

-Best budget protein bar for cutting: ThinkThink High Protein Bars
+Best budget protein bar for cutting & weight loss: ThinkThink High Protein Bars

 Overview: My personal favorite, I eat one of these ThinkThink protein bars almost every day.
 They’re creamy, delicious, and packed with protein.
 They should also appeal to the all-natural crowd… these bars are GMO free, not to mention gluten free and low GI (glycemic index).